Root Canals – San Antonio, TX

 A root canal is a treatment that allows your dentist to bring back the form and function of a tooth by cleaning out all of the infected tissue and placing a sturdy restoration back on top.
-This is an oral procedure that is completed under local anesthesia and possibly sedation for additional relaxation.
-Today, root canals have a high success rate and can keep the tooth stable and functioning properly for a long time to come.
+This procedure is completed under local anesthesia and possibly sedation for additional relaxation.
+Today, root canals have a high success rate and can keep a tooth stable and functioning properly for a long time to come.

 Root canal procedures have developed a reputation of being painful or something to dread, but thanks to modern methods and materials, most patients do not feel anything during the treatment.
 The pain of the toothache leading up to the procedure is far worse than anything you experience at the dentist.
 Rather, the root canal is the way to help you get out of pain and on with your life.

 When Is a Root Canal Necessary?